 Scarlet was obtained from dried and then fermented female Kermes insects that could be found in southern Europe on oaks

 Greenery in various shades was obtained from lichen or lichen.
-Colors of the type: red, orange, brown, pink were achieved largely from senba, which, together with other ingredients, took the right color.
+Colours of the type: red, orange, brown, pink were achieved largely from senba, which, together with other ingredients, took the right color.

 Certainly, Roman shoemakers (sutor) were very good craftsmen, and their products were widely worn throughout the Mediterranean area.